vlang/v/doc/docs.md

 }
 ```

 Functions are declared with `fn`.
-Return type goes after the function
+The return type goes after the function name.
-name.
-In this case `main` doesn't return anything, so the type is
+In this case, the `main` doesn't return anything, so the type is omitted.
-omitted.

 Just like in C and all related languages, `main` is an entry point.

 `println` is one of the few built-in functions.
 It prints the value
 to standard output.

-`fn main()` declaration can be skipped in one file programs.
+`fn main()` declaration can be skipped in one file program.
 This is useful when writing small programs, "scripts", or just learning
 the language.
 For brevity, `fn main()` will be skipped in this
 tutorial.